19hours/sg-statutes/Acts/Electricity Act.md

 (5) If any condition of an exemption granted to a class of persons is not complied with by any person of that class, the Authority may give to that person a direction declaring that the exemption, so far as the exemption relates to that person, is revoked to such extent and with effect from such date as may be specified in the direction.

-(6) A transmission licensee and a market support services licensee shall not be granted an exemption under this section.
+(6) A transmission licensee, a transmission agent licensee and a market support services licensee shall not be granted an exemption under this section.

+[18/2006 wef 01/05/2006]

 (7) An electricity licensee who is authorised by his licence to operate any wholesale electricity market shall not be granted an exemption under this section.